foliea/grounds-exec-deprecated/docs/IMAGES.md

     ENTRYPOINT ["/home/dev/run.sh"]

-When you run a container with this image with `docker`:
+When you run a `docker` container with this image:
 - The default `pwd` of the container will be `/home/dev`.
 - The user of the container will be `dev`
 - The container will run `run.sh` with parameters received from the CLI.